karthika-elimireddy/immoEliza_propertyPrice_predictor/model_evaluation.md

 1. Locality : The locality where the property is located.
 2. mobib_score : A float number.
 3. livingArea : A float in square meter.
-4. bedrooms : A float in square meter.
+4. bedrooms : An integer number representing the number of bedrooms in the property..
-5. bathrooms : A float in square meter.
+5. bathrooms : An integer number representing the number of bathrooms in the property.
-6. toilets : A float in square meter.
+6. toilets : An integer number representing the number of toilets in the property.
 7. fireplace : *Does the property have an open fire ?* A boolean either true or false.
 8. Number of facades : A float number representing the number of facades of the property.
 9. Swimming pool : A boolean.
 Either true or false.
-10. State of the building : Either 'medium', 'good', 'new', 'to renovate', regarding the state of the property.
+10. State of the building : Either 'As_new', 'Just_renovated', 'Good','To_be_done_up','To_renovate','To_restore' regarding the state of the property.

 #### Target
 1. Price : A float number in euros.